 If you are under suspicion of a historic sexual crime, it is important that you seek expert legal advice and representation from the earliest stage possible.
 It is much easier to secure a successful outcome when you have the right support at the initial stages of any investigation, rather than much later in the process, or on an appeal.

-Contact Stuart Sutton, Historic Sexual Offence Lawyer (Yorkshire, London, Birmingham, Manchester)
+Contact Stuart Sutton, Historic Sexual Abuse Lawyers (Yorkshire, London, Birmingham, Manchester)

 Stuart Sutton at Sutton Defence is a specialist sexual offence defence lawyer in East Yorkshire with over three decades of experience representing clients accused of sexual crimes.
 Stuart knows how stressful and upsetting these cases can be and understands what it takes to provide a robust defence to such accusations.
-If you have been questioned about a historic sex offence, contact Stuart today for immediate, expert advice.
+If you have been questioned about a historic sexual offence, contact Stuart today on 07798 753 720 or complete the online contact form for immediate, expert advice.

 What is an historic offence?